milind-u/ocean-levels/setup/README.md

 Another one of my Go packages, that has various utility functions.
 The only file used in this project is ```util/util.go```.

 # coasts
-Go package containing the code that parses and integrates that data of world coastlines and elevations.
+Go package specific to this project containing the code that parses and integrates that data of world coastlines and elevations.
 Uses the Go package ```go-shp``` for the parsing ESRI Shapefiles in ```coastlines```.

 # elevations.json